Data-Efficient Control of Polynomial Systems via Physics-Guided Quadratic Constraints: Introduction

-To address this fundamental challenge, increasing attention has been given to \emph{data-driven} methods, which are generally classified into \emph{indirect} and \emph{direct} approaches \cite{wang2016indirect,dorfler2022bridging}.
+{While classical robust control methods (\emph{e.g.,} $\mu$-synthesis~\cite{zhou1996robust}) have widely been employed to handle parameter uncertainties by designing controllers resilient to predefined uncertainty sets, increasing attention has recently been devoted to \emph{data-driven} methods, which adapt established robust control tools to characterize uncertainty sets directly from collected data and available physical prior information, rather than relying solely on static \emph{a priori} model assumptions.} Data-driven methods are generally classified into \emph{indirect} and \emph{direct} approaches \cite{wang2016indirect,dorfler2022bridging}.
 More precisely, \emph{indirect} methods follow a two-step procedure: first, they identify a system model from collected data, and second, they apply traditional \emph{model-based} control design to this identified model \cite{wang2016indirect}.
 This process can be fragile, as errors from the system identification stage can propagate and compromise the final safety guarantees.
 Furthermore, it can be computationally intensive, especially for complex systems where identifying a high-fidelity model is a challenge in itself.
 In contrast, \emph{direct} data-driven approaches offer a more streamlined alternative by bypassing explicit model construction and designing controllers directly from system measurements \cite{krishnan2021direct,de2019formulas,martin2023guarantees}.
-This approach mitigates the \emph{two-level} computational costs of indirect approaches and eliminate errors from model approximation, making them especially valuable for complex systems where detailed modeling is impractical or computational resources are constrained.
-Nevertheless, ensuring safety solely from observed data—without access to the underlying model—remains a critical challenge.
+This approach mitigates the \emph{two-level} computational costs of indirect approaches and eliminates errors from model approximation, making them especially valuable for complex systems where detailed modeling is impractical or computational resources are constrained.
+Nevertheless, ensuring safety solely from observed data without access to the underlying model remains a critical challenge.